Lukaku calls return to Chelsea 'a mistake', Tuchel admits he is unlikely to be back after loan

 Lukaku, 29, had a superb run with Inter after arriving at the club from Manchester United ahead of the 2019-20 season, scoring a combined 64 goals from 95 club appearances across two seasons.

-His stellar play in Italy caught the attention of his former club from Stamford Bridge, which opted to bring him back for a club-record fee of £97.5million.
+His stellar play in Italy caught the attention of his former club from Stamford Bridge, who opted to bring him back for a club-record fee of £97.5million.

 During the kit unveiling, Lukaku was asked what the toughest challenge of his career has been, and he made it clear how he felt about his second stint with Chelsea.

-"The one right now," he said.
+"The one right now," he responded.
 "You know, I left, it was a mistake.

 "What we do in the locker room and on the pitch, the relationships we have with each other, that’s really important… it’s also right for people to see that our team is really united.